JamesWoolfenden/terraform-aws-athena/README.md

 - Terrascan
 - Kics

-You can run these as part of the validate scripts container here and all 4 will output to the output folder.
+You can run these as part of the validate scripts contained here and all 4 will output to the **output** folder.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements